For any parent going through a Divorce, the most important question is always: “What will happen to my children?”

 In such cases, the Court will grant custody of one or more siblings to one parent and custody of the other siblings to the other parent.

-Split custody orders are rare in Singapore as the Court usually prefers not to split up the children in a divorce.
-If parents seek a split custody order, an explanation must be submitted as an Affidavit of Assets and Means.
+Split custody orders are rare in Singapore, as the Court usually prefers not to split up the children in a divorce.
+If parents seek a split-custody order, they must submit an Affidavit of Assets and Means explaining their financial circumstances.

 A CER may be ordered if there are allegations of the child being alienated from a parent, accusations of brainwashing by one of the parents, or other very acrimonious disputes.